Calendar Icon White

 TL;DR

-• Data Loss Prevention (DLP) Healthcare ensures the security of sensitive patient information in the healthcare sector.
+• Data Loss Prevention (DLP) in Healthcare ensures the security of sensitive patient information in the healthcare sector.

 • Risks like data breaches, compliance violations, and insider threats are mitigated by DLP solutions.